Frequently Asked Questions (FAQs)

 A: Cold sensitivity is usually due to exposed dentinal tubules on the root surfaces of your teeth.
-When the gingiva (gum) recedes, the dentil is exposed to the oral environment.
+When the gingiva (gum) recedes, the dentin is exposed to the oral environment.
 The dentin has little tubules (pores) that lead to the nerve inside the tooth.
 Therefore, when you drink something cold, the temperature change is detected by the nerve inside the tooth.
 This is normal.
-To decrease the sensitivity, we may apply desensitizing agents or recommend a special desensitizing tooth paste.
+To decrease the sensitivity, we may apply desensitizing agents or recommend a special desensitizing toothpaste.
 Sometimes the cold sensitivity is due to a high bite or a result of grinding your teeth.
-In order to reduce the sensitivity due to these issues, we will adjust your bite or recommend a nightguard.
+To address these issues, we will adjust your bite and/or recommend a nightguard.

 Your practice is in the most competitive market in the world, New York City.
 What differentiates you from the other practices in Manhattan?

-Dr. Giglio, you take a lot of continuing education courses, and you’re on the faculty at NYU, plus you speak at national events.
+Drs.
+Giglio, you both take a lot of continuing education courses, and you’re on the faculty at NYUCD, plus you speak at national/regional dental conferences.
 Can you speak a little bit about that?

 What are your thoughts on digital dentistry and its progression, and how are you using this technology to deliver a more pleasurable experience and better outcomes to patients?

-A: Digital dentistry has been around for over fifteen years and we got involved when we had solid, evidence-based results for the first lab scanners.
+A: Digital dentistry has been around for over twenty years and we integrated the technology into our office once we had solid, evidence-based results for lab scanners.
 At that time, we still had to make traditional impressions, which were very uncomfortable for patients.
-About five years ago, a company called 3-Shape developed an intraoral camera that delivered accurate results for prosthodontics and aesthetic dentistry.
+About five years ago, a company called 3Shape developed an intraoral camera that delivered accurate results for prosthodontics and aesthetic dentistry.
 Other companies got into the mix and multiple intraoral scanners are being used in the industry today.
 We still do lab scanning, but now we mostly skip the traditional impressions and use an intraoral scanner to take digital impressions.
-Now we can use CAD (computer-assisted design) and CAM (computer-assisted manufacturing) to design virtual teeth and then fabricate them with a milling machine or a 3-D printer.
+Now we can use CAD (computer-assisted design) and CAM (computer-assisted manufacturing) to design virtual teeth and then fabricate them with a milling machine or a 3D printer.

 What do you want patients to know about yourself, your family, and your interests?